dylnuge/dylnuge.com/content/post/hello-rc.md

 shorter—checkins for the rest of my batch.

 [^13]: OK I'm getting vaguer now because I'm ready to finish writing this post;
-  it's over nearly 2500 words and I've been writing for almost an hour!
+  it's over 2500 words and I've been writing for almost an hour!